EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an ultra-faint dwarf: Conclusions

 We also considered whether EriII's SC can be explained if it fell in recently and is currently on the verge of tidal disruption.
-This requires a central dark matter density for EriII that is not too-cusped and not-too-cored, exactly as predicted for late forming ultra-faint dwarfs in the EDGE project (see discussion in \S\ref{pathways2}).
-Such a recent infall may be natural given EriII's apparent late assembly, if its SC was donated recently from a late minor merger.
+This requires a central dark matter density for EriII that is not too-cusped and not-too-cored, exactly as predicted for late forming UFDs in the EDGE project (see discussion in \S\ref{pathways2}).
+A recent infall may be expected given that our EDGE simulations most similar to EriII assembled late from star-rich minor mergers.
 If the SC is observed during tidal disruption, then the orientation and ellipticity of EriII's SC are naturally reproduced.
 However, the primary problems with this model are that it struggles to explain the large size of EriII's SC and, in order to generate an ellipticity as high as that reported for EriII's SC, it produces more significant tidal tails that should have already been detected in current data (see \S\ref{pathways2}).
-For these reasons, we currently favour the cored model.
+Such a model requires fine-tuning of the orbit, history and current orientation of EriII’s SC.

+A mixture of these scenarios may also provide possible solutions for the SC in EriII, but we stress that the presence of a core (or at least a partial-core) is a required feature in all models.
+Therefore, we currently favour the cored model.
 However, the ``recent accretion'' model could be salvaged if EriII's star cluster is actually a luminous dwarf galaxy and, therefore, tidally protected by a surrounding dark matter halo (see \S\ref{pathways3}).
 We will consider this idea in more detail in future work.

 At present, the model that comes closest to explaining all the data for EriII's SC requires it to orbit in a large and low density dark matter core.
 Such a core is not expected in pure dark matter structure formation simulations in $\Lambda$CDM, though it could possibly be explained by baryonic effects (see the discussion in \S\ref{coreforming}).
 If baryonic effects cannot explain such a core, EriII's puzzling SC may call for us to move beyond the Cold Dark Matter model.